szymon-polaczy/Blog/static/posts/Better life with newer PHP Versions.md

 - Basic CRUD operations
 - Sites where database or network I/O is the bottleneck

 Benchmarks show JIT can provide 2-3x performance improvements for computational tasks.
 However, for typical WordPress sites that spend most of their time waiting for the database, the improvement might be negligible.
+It's not magic dust for slow queries.
 Test with your specific use case to see if it's worth enabling.

 ### json_validate(): Memory-Efficient JSON Validation